-Gross operating margin from our crude oil marketing activities (excluding those attributable to the Midland-to-ECHO System) decreased \$21 million quarter-to-quarter primarily due to higher non-cash, mark-to-market losses during the first quarter of 2022.
+Gross operating margin from our crude oil marketing activities (excluding those attributable to the Midland-to-ECHO System) increased \$46 million quarter-to-quarter primarily due to higher average sales margins, which accounted for a \$23 million increase, and higher non-cash, mark-to-market earnings, which accounted for an additional \$20 million increase.

-Gross operating margin from our South Texas Crude Oil Pipeline System decreased \$9 million quarter-to-quarter primarily due to lower transportation volumes of 41 MBPD.
+Gross operating margin from our West Texas Pipeline System increased \$21 million quarter-to-quarter primarily due to higher ancillary service and other revenues.
+Transportation volumes on our West Texas Pipeline System increased 5 MBPD quarter-to-quarter.